 Newsom and Harris said banning gun sales at the Cow Palace will complement their city's gun-control law signed on Aug.
 1, which prohibits the possession and sale of firearms on city property.

 "Gun shows at the Cow Palace threaten our most vulnerable residents," Newsom said in a statement Thursday.
 "Last week, when we enacted strict new gun laws, we made it clear that we will not stand by and watch as illegal guns proliferate in our city.
-Today, we are advancing our anti-gun efforts even more with this new legislation."

 Because the Cow Palace is owned